Top Selling Shrubs

 The Witch Hazel family comprises deciduous shrubs, small trees, and a few large trees.
 When the trees flower, you will see berries from the previous year simultaneously on the tree with the new bulbs.
 They are very popular as ornamental plants because of their yellow to reddish-orange flowers.
 The plant has astringent properties and is used in a variety of medical treatments.
 It is used for fighting acne, externally on bruises and swelling, and other home and commercial remedies.
 Witch Hazel makes a great landscaping plant, and with the many varieties it comes in, it shouldn't be hard to find the perfect one for your garden space.

 Mature Height- 15'to 30'

 Soil conditions- Free draining light soil

 The Carolina Rhododendron

-Carolina Rose - The Carolina Rose Bush has a beautiful scent and outstanding, unique look to this shrub.
-This shrub was growing so cute and when it blooms you get to enjoy the flowers until the end of Spring.
-The Carolina Rhododendron is one the top picks from the Rhododendron family of plants.
+Carolina Rose: The Carolina Rose Bush has a beautiful scent and incredible, unique look to this shrub.
+This shrub was growing so cute, and when it blooms, you get to enjoy the flowers until the end of Spring.
+The Carolina Rhododendron is one of the top picks from the Rhododendron family of plants.
 This plant is a homeowner's top choice because of its unique look, smell, and size.
 The flower blooms are small groups of tiny white flowers with very bright hints of yellow in the centers.
 You can plant these shrubs in full sun or just partial sun; they thrive either way.
-If you water twice a week to keep the ground moist around the base of the plant, it will stay this plant very healthy.
-Remember to keep the soil moist, yet well drained.
+If you water twice a week to keep the ground moist around the plant base, it will keep this plant very healthy.
+Remember to keep the soil moist yet well-drained.